cadnano/cadnano2.5/docs/scripting.rst

 --------------

 Here is a simple example, which can be found in `misc/examples`_ along with other scripts.
-It reads loads a file and prints some information.
+It reads an input file and prints some information.

 .. _misc/examples: https://github.com/cadnano/cadnano2.5/tree/master/misc/examples